Home Search Gallery How-To Books Links Workshops About Contact

 To reduce the effects of subject motion you still need to use faster lenses, more light, or a higher ISO.

 Beware the phrase "anti-shake."
 Most of the makers who use this term are cheating and merely boosting the ISO to get faster shutter speeds.
 You can set higher ISOs yourself.
-They usually do nothing to counteract camera motion as IS and VR do.
+These cameras usually do nothing to counteract camera motion as IS and VR do.

-I'll skip the details, but real IS and VR use motion sensors to detect motion while the photo is being exposed.
+I'll skip the details, but real IS and VR use motion sensors to detect motion before, and then during the exposure of the photograph.

-They then use various devices to shift the optical image (or move the image sensor) to counteract this motion in real time.
+They then use various devices to shift the optical image (or move the image sensor) to counteract this motion.

-They ensure the image stays stable during exposure.
+They ensure the image stays more stable during exposure.

 You can see them work through the viewfinder (Nikon and Canon SLRs) and on the LCD (Canon compacts).